shariq1989/cookbook/content/recipe/joojeh_kebab.md

 #### ABOUT THE MEAL

 After eating at a Persian restaurant for our daughter's first birthday several years ago, we attempted to make a joojeh kebab recipe that would do their dish justice.
-While we will never reach their level of expertise, this version of the popular dish is absolutely delicious.
+While we will never reach their level of expertise and precision, our version of the popular dish is absolutely delicious.